herbert ai

 One number.
 A real timeline.

-Every quote includes: a written scope of what gets built, a fixed price (not a range), a delivery date, what's in scope and what isn't, and what happens if you want to change something mid-build.
+You tell me what you want built — or what’s slow, broken, or missing — and I scope it properly before quoting.
+Every quote includes a written scope of what gets built, a fixed price (not a range), a delivery date, what's in scope and what isn't, and what happens if you want to change something mid-build.

 Common questions.
 Straight answers.